How to sweeten your diy e liquids - Without Sweeteners

-The most common methods for adding sweetness to e liquids tends to be either TFA’s Sweetener, Capella’s Super Sweet, Ethyl Maltol, also known as EM, or Stevia.
+The most common methods for adding sweetness to e liquids tends to be either TFA’s Sweetener, Capella’s Super Sweet or Stevia.
+Ethyl Maltol is also widely used, although it’s not really a sweetener per se.

 The Problem with Sweeteners

 TFA’s sweetener is basically sucralose mixed in PG, whilst Ethyl Maltol or EM, not really a sweetener per se, offers a caramelised roasted malt flavour.
 The problem with these sweeteners is that they can easily mute flavours over time.
 Perhaps of equal concern is that sweeteners can create ‘gunk’ that builds up on your coils, making them less efficient and can mean having to change wicks and wire more frequently.

 There is a place for them so I’m not suggesting you avoid them completely, as we say it’s always trial and error, but quite frankly there are alternative options out there, and exploring these options can improve both your knowledge and your mixes.

-NOTE: For tobacco mixes, Ethyl Maltol or EM is widely used although I’d suggest you explore alternatives.
+NOTE: For tobacco mixes, Ethyl Maltol or EM is widely used although many alternate flavours such as fruits work very well too.
+As do creams, caramels and vanillas.

 Below are some alternatives I recommend you explore.
 I can’t give you exact percentages because some palettes require more sugar, some less.
 However, in any given scenario, and irrespective of the flavour profile, start with around 0.25 % and work up to around 2 %.

 “I really feel that in the majority of cases, dessert and bakery mixes don’t require any sweeter at all, as I tend to add things like creams, custards or marshmallow”.